GaspardMerten/Firebase-Cloud-Messaging-Interop/README.md

 Then init the default firebase app (just below the previous lines).

-If you want to deffer the initialization of the firebase app please refer to the previously mentioned link.
+If you want to defer the initialization of the firebase app, please refer to the previously mentioned link.

 ```html
     <script>